naman14310/Basics-of-Numpy/README.md

 # Basics-of-Numpy
 NumPy is the fundamental package for scientific computing with Python.
+It contains among other things:
+1. A powerful N-dimensional array object
+2. Sophisticated (broadcasting) functions
-It contains among other things:  a powerful N-dimensional array object sophisticated (broadcasting) functions tools for integrating C/C++ and Fortran code useful linear algebra, Fourier transform, and random number capabilities
+3. Useful linear algebra, Fourier transform, and random number capabilities